casper-network/docs/source/docs/casper/resources/tutorials/advanced/storage-workflow.md

 The following examples outline methods to read and write data to global state on a Casper network using the Rust programming language.

 Essentially, there are three means of storage within the Casper ecosystem.
-These consist of `runtime::put_key`, `storage::write` and `storage::dictionary_put`.
+These consist of `runtime::put_key`, `storage::write`(alongside `storage::new_uref` as explained below) and `storage::dictionary_put`.
 These stored values can be read using `runtime::get_key`, `storage::read` and `storage::dictionary_get`, respectively.
 Each method stores data in a specific way, and it's important to understand the differences.

 ## Description of Functions